 This Indenture document shown here is a modern, typescript copy of the original.
 It lists in detail the ownership of the property and the people involved in it's sale.
 However, as is the usual case, it makes no reference to the location of the property.
-It is generally accepted that the building that was originally the King's Arms Public House, went on to become Pound's Stores, Benfords and is today an Indian Restaurant, located directly opposite Elm Tree Surgery on the corner of High Street and Church Walk.
+It is generally accepted that the building that was originally the King's Arms Public House, was in the vicinity of what became Pound's Stores, Benfords and up to 2019, an Indian Restaurant, located directly opposite Elm Tree Surgery on the corner of High Street and Church Walk.
 By studying the information from various sources we can now confirm this location and pinpoint it more precisely.

 The Indenture refers to an Auction that took place at the Barrington Arms (directly on the opposite side of the High Street) on the 1st June 1849.
 Below is a copy of the advertisement of that Auction that appeared in the Reading Mercury newspaper on Saturday 26th May, 1849.
 There were two Lots being sold.
 Lot 1 refers to this property

 Lot 1.
 A Substantial Freehold Messuage, or Tenement and Premises situate in the pleasant village of Shrivenham, now in the occupation of Mr Charles Flanagan, consisting of a long established Bake-house with a twelve-bushel oven, parlour, sitting room, three bedrooms, two attics, kitchen, pantry and cellar, a spacious yard with back entrance, and convenient stable, cart shed, hog sty, coal and fuel house with loft over, a pump of excellent water, etc. Also a productive garden walled-in and planted with choice fresh trees.
 Rent 32 shillings per annum; parochial rates moderate.
 Immediate possession may be had of this lot.